jessshipit/adamjonas.github.io/source/glossary/index.markdown

 Levels of Abstraction
 >Going up levels of abstraction means removing the details.

+Mock
+>also called double, a mock is “an object that stands in for another object in an example”.
+This means that if we want to test the interaction between an object and another, we can mock the second one.

 Polyglot
 >a computer program that is valid in more than one programming language... in the context of a hash it could mean it is able to include a float, a string, an integer.